princomp/princomp.github.io/source/docs/about/user_guide.md

 `vid` | video files
 `Makefile` | makefile used to instruct how to compile this resource `index.md` | website index page
-`404.md` | website 404 page

-Additional configuration files are at the root of the source code repository.
+`order` | file used to specify in which order the website's menu and the book needs to be presented

 ### Locating course resources